 The geographical reach of a P2P lending platform is far superior, with the major differentiator being its online interface.
 Such digital financial services play an important role in supporting the objective of financial inclusion.
 Anybody, from the remotest areas, having access to internet, can be eligible to get/give a loan.
 Having said that, P2P lending platforms follow a stringent verification model.
 The traditional underwriting processes adopted, have evolved with technology, proving beneficial in reducing the default rate of borrowers.
 There is still a lot of scope of advancement in this direction, towards which few players have already started gearing up.

 In the age of digitisation where almost everyone has access to internet, such platforms have the potential to change the financial graph of a country.
 Although relatively young, the fintech market is undergoing a phase of rapid growth.
 It is forecasted to cross $2.4 billion by 2020, as per reports by KPMG India and Nasscom.
 A promising growth lies within the Indian market which can attain a size of $4-5 billion in the next five-six years.
 P2P lending as a technological invention sees an immense potential and will strive to restructure the financial sector and in turn bridge the widening financial gap.
-Moreover, the segment’s ability to use technology innovation to break geographical boundaries certainly will contribute to our goal as a nation for financial inclusion.
+Moreover, the segment’s ability to use technology innovation to break geographical boundaries ly will contribute to our goal as a nation for financial inclusion.

 The author is the CEO and founder, LenDenClub